Pauan/fable-getting-started/README.md

-You can instead use [`yarn run watch`](https://yarnpkg.com/en/docs/cli/run), which will compile your project (just like [`yarn`](https://yarnpkg.com/en/docs/cli/install)), but it will also automatically recompile your project if you make any changes to the `.fs` or `.js` files.
+You can instead use [`yarn run watch`](https://yarnpkg.com/en/docs/cli/run), which will compile your project (just like [`yarn`](https://yarnpkg.com/en/docs/cli/install)), but it will also automatically recompile your project if you make any changes to the `.fs` files.

 If you want to stop watch mode, just hit the `Enter` or `Return` key.